mjbots/moteus/docs/reference.md

 - `f` - feedforward torque in Nm
 - `t` - timeout: If another command is not received in this many seconds, enter the timeout mode.
+- `v` - velocity limit: the given value will override the global velocity limit for the duration of this command.
+- `a` - acceleration limit: the given value will override the global acceleration limit for the duration of this command.

 The position, velocity, maximum torque, and all optional fields have the same semantics as for the register protocol documented above.